Best web hosting Singapore: too many to pick?

-- Affordable prices: plans start at just US$2.99/mo, making it one of the cheapest web hosting in Singapore you can find.
+- Affordable prices: plans start at just US$2.69/mo, making it one of the cheapest web hosting in Singapore you can find.

 Talking of the latter.

-All plans include SSL, weekly backups, email hosting, and caching.
+All plans include SSL, weekly backups, 100 business email accounts, a free custom domain, and caching.

 As for what’s specific to every plan:

 - Premium – 100 websites and email accounts.
 The bandwidth is unlimited, and you get 100GB SSD storage.
 Additionally, a free domain is added.